 The short story is the little town of Richmond exploded as Americans flocked to the area to work on battle ships during WWII.
 The many little cottages throughout the city reflect that heritage of housing in a hurry.

 As people got priced out of Oakland and Berkeley, more first-time buyers look to Richmond for their condo or single family home.

-Love BBQ and music?
-Lunch at Black Star Pirate Barbeque, among a floating home community…you’ll feel like you’re at the end of the world!
+Love wood-fired pizza and music?
+Lunch at the Sailing Goat restaurant among a floating home community…you’ll feel like you’re at the end of the world!